Library Services: your 'one-stop shop'

-The Arts and Social Sciences Library, Chemistry Library, Medical Library and Veterinary Sciences Library are open for self-selection and self-issue of books from the shelves.
+Our libraries are currently open for self-selection and self-issue of books from the shelves, however, some libraries have limited hours in which you can browse.
 Please read the information on the library webpages carefully before visiting.

 If none of these options are suitable, please contact your subject librarian or your tutor to discuss alternatives.

 As our libraries are now open, books (from any University of Bristol Library) can be returned as normal.

 If you are unable to return items in person, you can use our free postal returns service.